kiboschool/tk-web-foundations/src/lessons/javascript-fundamentals/javascript-syntax.md

 ## Functions

-Functions are reusable instructions for running several statement in Javascript.
+Functions are reusable instructions for running several statements in Javascript.
 Some functions like `console.log` are pre-defined for you to use in Javascript to perform common tasks, like printing a message in the console.
 You can also define your own functions using the `function` keyword.

-The result of running functions can depend on the
+The result of running functions can depend on the data you pass into the parenthesis `()` when the function is run.
+This data is called an "argument".
+However, arguments are optional and not required in every function.

 `console.log("hello")` passes the argument `"hello"` to the function `console.log`.
 The dot between `console` and `log` may be unfamiliar, but the function call works similarly to what you've used before.

-To define a function in JavaScript, you can use the `function` keyword the way you would use `def` in Python.
-As with conditional statements and loops, there are more parentheses and brackets.
+To define a function in JavaScript, you can use the `function` keyword, followed by parenthesis `()`, and then curly brackets `{}`.
+Defining a function is like writing down a recipe on paper to cook later.

+To run a function, write the function's name followed by parenthesis and any data you would like to "pass" into the function to use.
+Running a function is like using a recipe to cook a meal right now.
+It will make the function perform the tasks defined between the opening `{` and closing `}` curly braces.

 ```js
 function greetPerson(name) {